 Breithaupt American Government Paper Competition

-The Department of Public Affairs invites students of any major to submit a proposal for research into any aspect of American government and politics.
+The Department of Public Affairs invites students of any major to submit a proposal for quantitative research into any aspect of American government and politics.
 Proposals should be no more than four double-spaced pages in length, and should contain (a) a clearly stated thesis and research questions; (b) a discussion of the availability of data that will be used in the research; (c) a methodological plan for the statistical analysis; (d) a brief summary of the expected findings; and (e) a one-page bibliography.
 The final papers must be a quantitative methodology and not exceed twenty pages in length.
-Papers may be proposed based on work in a current or future course (e.g. seminar) or be independent of coursework.
+Papers may be proposed based on work in a current or future course (e.g., seminar or research methods) or be independent of coursework.

 Public Affairs faculty will evaluate the proposals and select the best one for support from Breithaupt funds.
-The eventual paper will receive an award of up to $1000.00 at the conclusion of the research project if it earns a grade of B+ or higher.
+The eventual paper will receive an award of up to $1000.00 at the conclusion of the research project if it earns a grade of B+ or higher and meets the requirements of the competition.
 A Breithaupt paper may be granted one unit of credit as an independent study, honors in the major project, or an honors project, if appropriate and previously arranged.

 Award Winning Papers